cakephp/docs/en/index.rst

 Controllers
 -----------

-Controllers handle requests, and help co-ordinatea and prepare the response for the client.
+Controllers handle requests, and help co-ordinate and prepare the response for the client.
 Read more about :doc:`/controllers`

 Views